LCC-CIT/CS133JS-CourseMaterials/Labs/CS133JS_StyleAndBestPractice.md

   - Names should be descriptive.

-  - Names should be in ALL_CAPS.
+  - Names should be in ALL_CAPS if the constant is for a value, not an object or array.

   - Should be used in place of literals.